FAQS

 My approach is active and collaborative; we’ll check in about what feels helpful and what doesn’t.

 • This is a common question.
-To protect confidentiality and maintain a balanced alliance, I don’t see someone as both their individual therapist and their couples or family therapist.
+To protect confidentiality and maintain a balanced alliance, I don’t see someone as both their individual therapist and their couples therapist.
 These are different kinds of relationships, and combining them can create a conflict of interest.

 • The name What We Hold was inspired by Maira Kalman’s book Women Holding Things.